 Traditional medicine can sometimes be vital for the development of new medication.
 Mostly because conventional science sometimes finds a dead end and years and decades pass before a new treatment can be found.

-One example of such a stalemate in medical research, are Neglected Tropical Diseases (NDT).
-Even though they all carry the same name the disease in question can be parasitical, bacterial, and viral.
-Also, if you want to find out more about NDT’s check out the Center for Disease Control and Prevention or read this academic review article.
+One example of such a stalemate in medical research is Neglected Tropical Diseases (NDT).
+Even though they all carry the same name the disease in question can be parasitical, bacterial, or viral.
+Also, if you want to find out more about NDT check out the Center for Disease Control and Prevention or read this academic review article.

 About the Study

 The research team working on NDTs and traditional medicine comes from the University of Ghana, which is led by Dorcas Osei-Safo.
 Furthermore, the University researchers collaborated with the Ghana Federation of Traditional Medicines Practitioners Association.
 Also, the federation gave scientists 15 traditional medicines that they use to treat NDTs.
 Usually, the medicine is available locally in water solutions.